SergeiKarulin/ComradeAI/README.md

 This function is crucial for processing responses from AI agents.
 It is called every time Mycelium receives a response, adding it to the corresponding Dialog.

 ### Groot Agent: Testing Connectivity to Mycelium
-The Groot agent serves an important role in the ComradeAI framework — it's used primarily for testing and confirming a successful connection to Mycelium.
-By sending a simple "Hello" message (or anything else) to the Groot agent, developers can easily verify that their setup is correctly configured and that they are able to communicate with the Mycelium network.
-This step is crucial in ensuring that the environment is ready for more complex interactions with other AI agents.
+The Groot agent is utilized primarily for testing and confirming a successful connection to the Mycelium network.
+When you send a message to the Groot agent, it always responds with "I am Groot!"
+This consistent response is an easy and reliable way to verify that your setup is correctly configured and that you are successfully communicating with Mycelium.
+If you receive this response, you can be confident that your environment is ready for more advanced interactions with other AI agents.

 ### Example: Sending a "Hello" Message to Groot Agent